XRPLF/xrpl-dev-portal/content/use-cases/contribute-code-to-ripple-lib.md

 # Contribute Code to ripple-lib

 Want to contribute code or a bug report to help improve `ripple-lib`, the official client library for [RippleAPI](rippleapi-reference.html)?
 RippleAPI is a JavaScript API for interacting with the XRP Ledger.
-Here’s a roadmap to the high-level tasks that’ll have you reviewing code and functionality in no time. ***TODO: What do you think of the use of ripple-lib vs RippleAPI throughout this use case?
-Are these being used correctly?***
+Here’s a roadmap to the high-level tasks that’ll have you reviewing code and functionality in no time.

 {% set n = cycler(* range(1,99)) %}